surendar-sd/Norm-of-a-matrix/README.md

 # 2-Norm of a Matrix
 '''
 Program to find 2-norm of a matrix.
-Developed by: yourname : ARUNRAJ R
+Developed by: yourname : S.D.
+Surendar
-RegisterNumber: 212224110006
+RegisterNumber: 212224110052
 '''
 import numpy as np
 mat = np.array(eval(input()))